heptarch/heptarch.github.io/drafts/macro.md

        id="sn-1"
        class="margin-toggle"/>
 	   <span class="sidenote">
 An obvious objection is that I've written things down in terms of pure states, but the same argument goes through when you replace everything by density matrices.</span> Does decoherence violate the second law?
+It does not